 With the Epicka plug adapter we can go anywhere with a single adapter — and change our minds on the fly about which countries to visit without having to pick up new adapters for our electronics.
 Here’s why this is currently our top choice over the other plug adapters and adapter sets we’ve tried (there have been quite a few).

-- Small and compact: We travel very light (with only a wheeled carry-on backpack) so a whole set of adapters like you often see in airports would mean lots of unwanted bulk when compared to a simple universal solution.
+- Small and compact: We travel very light (with only a wheeled carry-on backpack) so a whole set of adapters would mean lots of unwanted bulk when compared to a simple, universal solution.
 A lot of (otherwise good) tech recommendation sites fall down on this issue by recommending expensive and unnecessarily bulky adapter sets like this one.
-This is the smallest way to get six ports from one outlet, though we recommend an even smaller universal adapter without USB below.
+This is the smallest way to get a handful of USB-C and -A charging ports from one outlet, though we recommend an even smaller universal adapter without USB below, if you just need one plug.

 - Ready for anywhere: Plans change; the best trips send you on unexpected, corkscrew paths.
 With an all-in-one adapter you’re ready to meet any outlet in any country.
 And, if you should happen to purchase devices with strange plugs in these foreign lands, this power adapter allows you to still use them when you get back home, as it accepts all foreign plugs and can convert them to your home power outlets.

 - Charge multiple devices at one outlet: As much as I endeavor for minimalism, there are still multiple USB devices in my long-term travel bag (headphones, a Kindle for language learning, a travel speaker, a travel hair trimmer, etc.).
-This charger outputs to six devices at once (four standard USB, one USB-C, and one wall plug).
-It’s a lifesaver to be able to plug in a single regular wall plug while simultaneously charging all your stuff, and perhaps a neighor’s stuff.
-I’ve had those nearby in trains or coffeeshops be quite grateful that this adapter allowed us to share an outlet and charge several phones.
+This charger outputs to six devices at once (two standard USB-A, three USB-C, and one wall plug).
+It’s a lifesaver to be able to plug in a single regular wall plug while simultaneously charging all my stuff, and perhaps even a neighbor’s stuff.
+I’ve had those nearby in trains or coffee shops be quite grateful that this adapter allowed us to share an outlet and charge several phones.

 - Relatively inexpensive: Universal adapters are generally less expensive than the options at electronics stores like Best Buy.
 (If you’re sure you’ll only ever need a single type of adapter, however, you can find even cheaper simple adapters for specific countries.)

 - Has fast-charging USB-C: You can leave your USB-C power plug at home, since that’s included here.
 In my tests the USB-C port fast-charges phones as quickly as the phones’ original chargers, and it provides a good amount of power overall to the USB and wall plug too.
-The total output max is 880W at 110Vac or 1840W at 230Vac.
+The total output max is 880W at 110Vac or 1920W at 240V; the total DC output is 30W.

 The Downsides to This (or Any Similar) Universal Travel Adapter